sigpwny/uiuctf-2020-ctfd-theme/README.md

 </style>
 ```

--   Update html by doing the following
+-   Update index html by doing the following

     -   Click on Admin Panel
     -   Click on Pages -> All Pages
     -   Click on Index
-    -   Copy and paste the following html as content
+    -   Copy and paste the following HTML as content
+    -   Feel free to change things up as you like in the HTML

  ```html